HerrSchtevie/themoddingbordello/content/changelogs/VOV_changelog.md

   Examples: `4.2.0 → 4.2.1`, `5.1.0 → 5.1.1`
   Bug fixes, tuning, or minor adjustments. **Safe to update mid-save.**

-**If an update is not explicitly marked as save-safe, assume it requires a new game.**

 ---

 # VOV 1.1.2 (WORK IN PROGRESS)